Stochastic many-body perturbation theory for high-order calculations

 To perform higher-order calculations in operator space, one needs to identify all connected diagrams and sum over all possible particle--hole lines in the corresponding Hugenholtz diagrams~\cite{shavitt2009many}.
 The number of diagrams grows rapidly with increasing order, resulting in a computational cost at the $n$-th order that scales at least as $O(N^{2n})$, where $N$ is the number of single-particle states.
 For typical calculations with $N \sim 10^3$, the cost of high-order calculations becomes enormous and impractical.
 Moreover, if residual three-nucleon interactions are included, the number and topology of the diagrams become even more complicated and are computationally prohibitive.
 On the other hand, as mentioned in the previous section, recursively calculating high-order perturbative contributions also faces severe difficulties.
 The core challenge is how to identify the most important configurations among all connected structures.
 Inspired by the efficient algorithm of full configuration-interaction quantum Monte Carlo (FCIQMC)~\cite{booth2009fermion, shepherd2012full, FCIQMC_Hu, booth2013towards}, we have developed a perturbative variant, referred to as the perturbation theory quantum Monte Carlo~(PTQMC).
+The capitalized abbreviation PTQMC highlights its connection to MBPT and distinguishes it from projection-type Monte Carlo approaches sometimes abbreviated as ptQMC~\cite{pt1, pt2}.

 The PTQMC algorithm starts from a simple observation: the $n$th-order MBPT energy correction can be viewed as the summation over all possible routes in configuration space, both beginning and ending at the reference state,